 All staff are aware that mental health can in some cases be an indicator that a child has or is suffering from or at risk or abuse.
 Staff are able to observe children day-to-day and identify those whose behaviour suggests they may be experiencing a mental health issue.
-Where there are mental health concerns about a child that is also a safeguarding concern, immediate action will be taken following the Trust child protection policy.
+Where there are mental health concerns about a child that is also a safeguarding concern, immediate action will be taken following the school child protection policy and the senior Mental Health Lead, Shelly Ann Clunis, will be informed.

-The Trust works to protect the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+Our school works to protect the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase a child's vulnerability and protective factors that can promote or strengthen resiliency.
 The more risk factors present in a child's life, the more protective factors or supportive interventions are required to promote further growth and resilience.
-It is recognised that some children in The Trust may be suffering from mental ill-health and are at risk of self-harm or suicide but may present in Trust as making good progress and achieving well.
+It is recognised that some children in our school may be suffering from mental ill-health and are at risk of self-harm or suicide but may present in school as making good progress and achieving well.
 It is therefore vital that we work in partnership with parents and carers to support the mental health and well-being of our children.
-It is equally important that parents share any concerns about the wellbeing of their child with Trust, so that appropriate support and interventions can be identified and implemented in partnership.
+It is equally important that parents share any concerns about the well-being of their child with school, so that appropriate support and interventions can be identified and implemented in partnership.

 Where there are concerns that a child may be self- harming, it will be taken seriously as this may indicate an increased risk of suicide either intentionally or by accident.
-If a child discloses self-harm or found to be self-harming the Designated Safeguarding Lead (DSL) will take the time to establish any underlying concerns.
+If a child discloses self-harm or found to be self-harming the Designated Safeguarding Lead (DSL) or Mental Health Lead will take the time to establish any underlying concerns.
 The child will be supported to access services using the appropriate Newham referral pathways.

-4.9 Domestic Abuse See New Para 43
+4.9 Domestic Abuse